 This rapid growth doesn’t happen by chance, bamboo needs the perfect conditions.
 The species type, climate, soil, and growth patterns all have an influence on the overall growth rate of bamboo.
 But first, let’s take a deeper look into the details of how exactly bamboo grows so fast.

 The “growth” is actually elongation.
 If you’ve seen a grove of large bamboo plants, you may have noticed a 6-8 inches (15–20cm) “cone” at the base of the clump, pointy side up.
 That small cone contains all of the cells that will eventually become a new bamboo stem, called a “culm”.

 When conditions allow, the root system guides water into those cells, which then rapidly inflate.
 Because the cell walls constrain lateral expansion, the cells quickly elongate.
 Side stems and leaves will develop later.

 Think of a bamboo stem as a “slinky” toy.
-It may be about four inches tall when sitting, fully compressed, but it can “grow” to 20-30 times that length by stretching it out–without losing any of the cell’s diameter.
+It may be about four inches tall when sitting, fully compressed, but it can “grow” to 20-30 times that length by stretching it out – without losing any of the cell’s diameter.
 All the plant needs to do is fill the cell with (mostly) water, which bamboos are very efficient at doing.
-Thus, bamboos are the fastest “growing” plants; up to nearly 10 feet (3m) in a day for a few species.
+Thus, bamboos are the fastest “growing” plants in the world; up to nearly 3 feet (1m) in a day for a few species.